greghendershott/frog/README.md

 Frog is a static web site generator written in [Racket][].

 You write content in [Markdown][].
 You generate files.
-To deploy, you push them to a GitHub Pages repo, or copy them to Amazon S3, or whatever.
+To deploy, you push them to a GitHub Pages repo (or copy them to Amazon S3, or whatever).

 Posts get a variety of automatic blog features.

 You can also create non-post pages.

-The generated site presumes you're using [Bootstrap][] for CSS.
+The generated site uses [Bootstrap][], which is [responsive][], automatically adapting to various screen sizes.

 Yes, it's very much like Octopress and countless others.
 But it doesn't require any Ruby gemmage.
 The only non-Racket part is optionally using [Pygments][] to do syntax highlighting.

-P.S.
-"Frog?"
+"Frog"?
 Frozen blog.

 > Note: This has been tested on Mac OS/X; I'm using it for
 > [my blog][].
 It should work fine on Linux.
 CAVEAT: It has _not_